-Additional Needs support is provided via a dedicated Disability and Wellbeing team at UCEM.
+Disability, neurodiversity, and wellbeing related support is provided via a dedicated Disability and Welfare team at UCEM.

 English language support

 For those students whose first language is not English, or those students who wish to develop their English language skills, additional support is provided through online resources on the VLE in the resource 'Developing Academic Writing'.
 The resource includes topics such as sentence structure, writing essays and guidance for writing at Master's level aimed at developing students study skills.